james-ransom/aws-s3-upload-html-php/README.md

 # aws-s3-upload-html-php
 This sets up a simple web page to upload S3 assets to a bucket.
-Example: This let's you upload an image file and get a URL back.
-This is useful if you want people to upload things to a bucket, but don't want to give access to an AWS console.
+You do NOT need to setup a webserver or handle any php configuration.

 # How to run it